 The information contained in this protocol is confidential and is intended for the use of clinical investigators.
-It is the property of Eli Lilly and Company or its subsidiaries and should not be copied by or distributed to persons not involved in the clinical investigation of abemaciclib, unless such persons are bound by a confidentiality agreement with Eli Lilly and Company or its subsidiaries.
-This document and its associated attachments are subject to United States Freedom of Information Act Exemption 4.
+It is the property of Eli Lilly and Company or its subsidiaries and should not be copied by or distributed to persons not involved in the clinical investigation of abemaciclib (LY2835219), unless such persons are bound by a confidentiality agreement with Eli Lilly and Company or its subsidiaries.